MarineOpticsLab/glider-ops/README.md

 <img src="files/GNATS-GoM.png" width="400">

 There are two gliders: Henry and Grampus.
-Both have CTDs, radiometers for measuring upwelling radiance ($L_u$) and downwelling irradiance ($E_d$), a WETLabs ECO Puck for chlorophyll-a and colored dissolved organic matter fluorescence and the backscattering coefficient at 532 nm.
+Both have CTDs, radiometers for measuring upwelling radiance (L<sub>u</sub>) and downwelling irradiance (E<sub>d</sub>), a WETLabs ECO Puck for chlorophyll-a and colored dissolved organic matter fluorescence and the backscattering coefficient at 532 nm.
 Grampus also has a Sea-Bird SUNA nitrate sensor and Aanderaa oxygen sensor.
 Henry's radiometers are at 412 nm, 443 nm, 490 nm, 510 nm, 532 nm, 555 nm & 670 nm, and Grampus's are at 4 380 nm, 443 nm, 490 nm and 532 nm.

 ## Initial data processing step